Use These Free Stopover Perks to See More in One Trip

 Read about Leona’s day in Doha at Wandermust Family

 Doha is the perfect place for a stopover!
-Qatar Airways offer a great stopover option in collaboration with the Qatar Tourist Authority!
+Qatar Airways offer a great free stopover option in collaboration with the Qatar Tourist Authority!
 Even if you only have a few hours in the city there are options to get a free hop-on-hop-off tour bus around the city to explore before your connecting flights!
-This is done on a first come first come basis on the day and can not be booked in advance!
+This is done on a first come first come basis on the day and cannot be booked in advance!
 Long stopovers can be done with hotel stays arranged – usually in 5* accommodation!
 This is dependent on the ticket you book and should be checked in advance with the airline!

 If you are looking for the perfect thing to do in Qatar then I recommend visiting Souq Waqif to experience true middle eastern life!
 You can stroll the souq looking for bargains while sampling some of the most delicious Arab food the city has on offer!
 After that, we recommend heading over to the Museum of Islamic Arts to look at some of the magnificent displays and stop for a coffee in the park with views of the amazing Doha skyline!

-Nic’s note: I’m reliably informed that, to be eligible, you have to be on a route that has a minimum transit time of eight hours.
+Rambling Feet: I’m reliably informed that, to be eligible, you have to be on a route that has a minimum transit time of eight hours.
 This was what my friend found out to his disappointment.
 You can still apply for a free transit visa through Qatar Airways using your booking reference number.

 • Book a Qatar Airways-operated flight, or a multi-city itinerary on the airline, with a minimum transit time of 12 hours.
 The offer can be used on either the outbound or return journey, but not both.